botlabs-gg/yagpdb-docs-v2/content/selfhosting/plugins/reddit.md

 ./yagpdb -bot -web -backgroundworkers -feeds reddit
 ```

-If using the basic docker-compose.yml, it has the `-all` parameter which is the same as running `-bot -web -backgroudnworkers` and all `-feeds` options.
+If using the basic `docker-compose.yml`, it has the `-all` parameter which is the same as running `-bot -web -backgroudnworkers` and all `-feeds` options.
-Use `"-feeds=reddit"` to enable just the reddit feed via env var.
+Use `"-feeds=reddit"` to enable just the reddit feed via this method.